TRReeve/airflow-k8s-helm/README.md

-A Helm chart for Kubernetes to bootstrap an airflow cluster using the kubernetes operator that simplifies remote logging, ingresses and database deployment.Base docker image for this can be found [here](https://hub.docker.com/repository/docker/reevedata/airflow-kubernetes)
+A Helm chart for Kubernetes to bootstrap an airflow cluster using the kubernetes operator that simplifies remote logging, ingresses and database deployment.Base docker image for this can be found [here](https://hub.docker.com/repository/docker/reevedata/airflow-kubernetes) this has been intentionally kept minimal and as much configuration as possible has been offloaded to the chart.
 Current chart version is `0.1.0`

 Why?